 Part 2: Algarve Coast or Douro Region (3 Days)

 The second part of the 10 days in Portugal depends on what you like and the time of year.
-If it’s beach and the sun you fancy, head to the southern Algarve Coast and if it’s romance and road tripping that you seek, head north to the Douro Region.
+If it’s the beach and the sun you fancy, head to the southern Algarve Coast, and if it’s romance and road-tripping that you seek, head north to the Douro Region.

 As far as sightseeing, you’ll want to relax and catch some sun at the beach but be sure to make it to the cliffs of Cabo de Sao Vicente and to road trip to the scenic villages of Alter and Salir.